 What is the Scott Scholarship?

-Colorado State University recently received a $53 million gift, the largest gift in university history, from the Walter Scott, Jr. family.
-Part of the gift provides funding for approximately 20 scholarships per year to exceptional freshmen engineering students ranging from $6,000 to $21,000 per year renewable for up to four years of awards (five if in the biomedical engineering program) provided the recipient meets renewal criteria and maintains satisfactory academic performance in engineering..
+In 2016 Colorado State University received a $53 million gift, the largest gift in university history, from the Walter Scott, Jr. family.
+Part of the gift provides funding for approximately 25 scholarships per year to exceptional freshmen engineering students worth $22,000 per year to exceptional engineering students, renewable for up to four years of awards (five if in the biomedical engineering program), provided the recipient meets renewal criteria and maintains satisfactory academic performance in engineering.

 How do I apply?

-This scholarship requires some additional steps and materials to apply because it is a new opportunity.
-Be sure to apply before March 3 and follow all directions to be considered.
+This scholarship requires some additional steps and materials to apply.
+Be sure to apply before March 1 and follow all directions to be considered.

 All admitted students are eligible to complete the CSUSA, which acts as a general application for hundreds of scholarship opportunities around campus.
 We recommend all students complete the CSUSA after admission and every year they are enrolled at Colorado State to find the best opportunities.

-Step 4: Search for the Walter Scott, Jr. Undergraduate Scholarship.
+Step 2: Answer the supplemental essay question for the Walter Scott, Jr. Undergraduate Scholarship.

 What should I expect?

-If you have any questions about the scholarship or your application, please contact the Scott College of Engineering for more information.
+If you have any questions about the scholarship or your application, please email email@example.com or call Jacqui Goldring at (970) 491-0943.

 Good luck, Rams!